-The HMIS Security, Privacy and Data Quality Plan contains important regarding the expectations of agencies that use the Nebraska Managem System.
-I acknowledge that I have received a copy of the HMIS Security, Quality Plan.
-I understand that it is my responsibility to read and common contained in this plan as well as any revisions made to it.
-I also understand additional information, or if there is anything that I do not understand contact my immediate supervisor. aply with policies stand that if I I understand that this Plan reflects policies, practices, and proced the date of publication and that it supersedes any prior plan.
-I further rules, policies, expectations referred to in the Plan are evaluated and many time, with or without notice.
-I acknowledge that the Plan will be u year and it is my responsibility to be aware of and to adhere to the charas they occur. understand that ay be modified at apdated once per Signature: Date:
+The HMIS Security, Privacy and Data Quality Plan contregarding the expectations of agencies that use the Nebrusystem. - I acknowledge that I have received a copy of the H Quality Plan.
+I understand that it is my responsibility to contained in this plan as well as any revisions made to it need additional information, or if there is anything that I should contact my immediate supervisor. o read and comply with policies I also understand that if I I understand that this Plan reflects policies, practice the date of publication and that it supersedes any prior prules, policies, expectations referred to in the Plan are evany time, with or without notice.
+I acknowledge that the year and it is my responsibility to be aware of and to adh as they occur. olan.
+I further understand that valuated and may be modified at Plan will be updated once per Signature: Date: